dkz2r/latex-novice-academic-publishing/episodes/10-cross-references.md

 ::: callout

 Note that the `ref` command does not insert the section or table name, but rather the number associated with it.
-We would still write "Refer to Table \ref{tab:cross-reference-commands}", but the benefit is that if the table number changes because we've added or removed sections before it, the reference will update automatically.
+We would still write "Refer to Table &#92;ref&lcub;tab:cross-reference-commands&rcub;", but the benefit is that if the table number changes because we've added or removed sections before it, the reference will update automatically.